All FishesMochokidaeMochokinae ⇒ The genus Synodontis

 Pronounced sin oh don tiss

 Etymology According to Cuvier, Synodontis is an "ancient name for an undetermined fish from the Nile".
-It is apparently not derived, as often reported, from syn-, together and odous, tooth, presumed etymology of the lizardfish genus Synodus and in reference to the closely-spaced lower jaw teeth of both genera.
+It is not derived, as often reported, from syn-, together and odous, tooth, presumed etymology of the lizardfish genus Synodus and refers to the closely-spaced lower jaw teeth of both genera.

 Identification All species in the genus Synodontis have a hardened head cap that has attached a process (humeral process) which is situated behind the gill opening and pointed towards the posterior.
 The dorsal fin and pectoral fins have a hardened first ray which is serrated.
 Caudal fin is always forked.
 There is one pair of maxillary barbels, sometimes having membranes and occasionally branched.
 The two pairs of mandibular barbels are often branched and can have nodes attached.
 The cone-shaped teeth in the upper jaw are short.
 S-shaped and movable in the lower jaw.
 These fish produce audible sounds when disturbed rubbing the base of the pectoral spine against the pectoral girdle.